-When all three components are integrated, the model achieves the best or second-best results in all metrics.
-In particular, the combination achieves the lowest FID ($\mathbf{0.201}{\pm}.004$), the highest Diversity ($\mathbf{10.026}{\pm}.075$), and the best R-Precision across all top-k ranks (Top-1: $\mathbf{0.515}{\pm}.003$, Top-2: $\mathbf{0.719}{\pm}.002$, and Top-3: $\mathbf{0.818}{\pm}.002$).
-This highlights the strong synergy between structured reasoning and semantic and motion-level rewards, leading to more diverse, semantically aligned, high-fidelity motion generation.
+With all components combined, the model reaches the best or second-best performance across metrics, including the lowest FID ($\mathbf{0.201}{\pm}.004$) and highest R-Precision (Top-1: $\mathbf{0.515}{\pm}.003$).
+These results confirm the complementary roles of structured reasoning and semantic/motion-level rewards in producing diverse, semantically faithful, and high-quality motion.